Amazon Kindle Advertising Strategy: The Complete Guide for 2025

 Also to note, the above optimization process doesn’t take into account the KENP royalties.
 Optimizing with KENP royalties can only be done using SellerMetrics, which we will document below.

-How can SellerMetrics Help KDP Authors?
+How can SellerMetrics Help Kindle Authors?

 SellerMetrics supports the following feature: